vdaas/vald/CONTRIBUTING.md

 After committing your changes, you may create a pull request to ask for accepting the changes.

-Please create the pull request to the Vald repository under `vdaas` orginization.
+Please create the pull request to the Vald repository under `vdaas` organization.

 Each pull request and commit should be small enough to contain only one purpose, for easier review and tracking.
 Please fill in the description on the pull request and write down the overview of the changes.

 #### Pull Request labels

-Labels in pull request indicates what kind of the changes is, and provide some extra feature to the pull request.
+Labels in the pull request indicate what kind of the changes is, and provide some extra feature to the pull request.

 Please choose the correct type label on the pull request, we provide the following type label in Vald: